Terms and conditions

 - In case of WES and WGS, incidental findings are reported according to ACMG recommendations for reporting of incidental findings or secondary findings in clinical exome and genome sequencing.
 Any other incidental findings not related to ACMG recommendations or patient’s medical condition will be discussed with the customer before reporting.

-- Asper Biotech is not responsible for legal, material, social, psychological, or moral consequences that may appear in association to the results of genetic testing.
+- Asper Biogene is not responsible for legal, material, social, psychological, or moral consequences that may appear in association to the results of genetic testing.

 Issue of the test results